redhatNORDICS/consulting-lab/roles/rhel-iso-download/README.md

 Vars
 ----

-Right now we default to download the rhel-server-7.6-x86_64.iso, but you can download a different iso by overriding the var `image_file`.
+Right now we default to download the rhel-server-7.6-x86_64.iso, but you can download a different iso by overriding the var `image_filename`.
 ```
-image_file: rhel-server-7.4-x86_64-dvd.iso
+image_filename: rhel-server-7.4-x86_64-dvd.iso
 ```

 The default download destination is `/var/lib/libvirt/images/`.
-You can override this with the var `image_destination:`.
+You can override this with the var `image_dest_dir:`
 ```
-image_destination: /home/me/isos/
+image_dest_dir: /home/me/isos/
 image_file: rhel-server-7.4-x86_64.iso
 ```

 There is a adhoc playbook for you to use that shows how to run this role independently: link to ahdoc

 ```